Found us from search engine?

 When it comes to your writing, the ‘who’ should be below the surface – tailor your content for your target audience only.
-If your audiences isn’t specific, your content wouldn’t shine.
+If your audience isn’t specific, your content wouldn’t shine.
 Ken Krogue, a contributor on Forbes recommended using ANUM.

-You appeal not only to your own authority, but also understanding the readers’ problem and finding a solution for them.
+You appeal not only to your own authority but also understanding the readers’ problem and finding a solution for them.

 Once you know ‘who’ and they know why, the ‘what’ and ‘how’ can be figured out together.
-When you’re putting yourself on the readers’ position, there is a relationship there that can be build on.
+When you’re putting yourself on the readers’ position, there is a relationship there that can be built on.
 And this leads me to my next point.

 Flow means readers don’t have to make a huge effort just to understand the content.
 Making it easy to understand means readers save energy they can use to process the details instead of fighting their way through the structure.